Skolldar/BetterPrompt/README.md

-# BetterPrompt 🚀
+# PromptBoost 🚀

 A simple web application that helps you improve your AI prompts.
 Instead of struggling with unclear or ineffective prompts, BetterPrompt takes your rough idea and transforms it into a clear, detailed, and effective prompt for AI interactions.
 [![Screenshot-from-2026-01-27-11-44-25.png](https://i.postimg.cc/T3JjLPtn/Screenshot-from-2026-01-27-11-44-25.png)](https://postimg.cc/213LgCR5)

 ## What It Does

-BetterPrompt is a prompt enhancement tool that:
+PromptBoost is a prompt enhancement tool that:
 - Takes your basic prompt or idea as input
 - Uses AI to refine and improve it into a clear, detailed prompt
 - Provides real-time streaming of the improved prompt